 rating: 5.8 5b 16 VI- HVS 4c

 Maybe my favorite single pitch climb on the east face.
-Feels like two climbs; the first 60 feet of flakes take great pro, while the last 65 feet or so climb amazing 5.8 table rock slab.
-You can bring a 0 C3 or the smallest Offset (textbook placement) to plug on the mild runout from the 3rd to 4th bolt.
+Feels like two climbs; the first 60 feet of flakes take great pro, while the last 65 feet or so climb amazing 5.8 Table Rock slab.
+You can bring a 0 C3 (green) or the smallest offset (both textbook placements) to plug on the mild runout from the 3rd to 4th bolt.
 All around a fantastic climb with great position.
-A must do table rock route.
+A must do Table Rock route.

 - A 70M rope will reach the ground from the anchors.